Worst-case approximability of functions on finite groups by endomorphisms and affine maps: Concluding remarks

 \begin{problem} Determine the precise values of $\enapp(G)$ and $\affapp(G)$ for all finite groups $G$ of order up to $N$, for $N\in\IN$ as large as possible. \end{problem}

 Finally, it would be interesting to determine provably asymptotically best possible upper bounds on $\enapp(G)$ and $\affapp(G)$ in general.
-In this context, we note the following: If a finite group $G$ has a universal $k$-tuple, then $|G|^{\log_2{|G|}}\geq|\End(G)|\geq|G|^k$, so that the \emph{lower} bounds on $\enapp(G)$ and $\affapp(G)$ which we can prove with our current methods from Section \ref{sec2} are at best logarithmic in $|G|$.
+With regard to this, we note the following: If a finite group $G$ has a universal $\ell$-tuple, then $|G|^{\log_2{|G|}}\geq|\End(G)|\geq|G|^{\ell}$, so that the \emph{lower} bounds on $\enapp(G)$ and $\affapp(G)$ which we can prove with our current methods from Section \ref{sec2} are at best logarithmic in $|G|$.
 This leads to the question whether we hit this boundary for a good reason:

 \begin{question} Is $\enapp(G)\leq\log_2{|G|}$ and $\affapp(G)\leq1+\log_2{|G|}$ for all nontrivial finite groups $G$?
 If not, is it at least the case that $\affapp(G)=\O(\log{|G|})$ as $|G|\to\infty$ for finite groups $G$? \end{question}